-The speed and ease with which a customer is able to find a solution to his or her problem is all part of the customer experience
+The speed and ease with which a customer is able to find a solution to their problem is all part of a great customer experience.

-A knowledge base is one of many self-service tools you can offer your customers, so they can find answers for themselves without asking for help and waiting for you to reply.
-Think of the last time you assembled furniture — sure, we’ve all run into a few unhelpful instructions before, but the scarier alternative is calling in and listening to “Now attach widget G to slot Z” for two hours straight.
+A knowledge base is one of many self-service tools you can offer your customers so they can find answers for themselves without asking for help and waiting for your reply.
+Think of the last time you assembled furniture — sure, we’ve all run into a set of unhelpful instructions before, but the scarier alternative is calling in and listening to “Now attach widget G to slot Z” for two hours straight.
 Sometimes the best solution is one that helps you help yourself.

-How?
-From top to bottom, knowledge bases should be educational, motivational, and organized.
-They must solve common problems efficiently.
-An exemplary case of “easy reading is damn hard writing,” the language used must direct the customer like highway signs.
-They must save a customer time.
+From top to bottom, a knowledge base should be educational, motivational and organized.
+It must answer common questions efficiently to save customers time and confusion.
 Most of all, a knowledge base should build upon itself to coalesce into an educational archive that’s accessible and practical.

 When you click on the basics, this is what their menu looks like:

-It’s important to envision how and where a customer might utilize this knowledge base.
-They may be at the train station, confused and lost, desperately looking for a solution—which is why Loco2’s knowledge base has this kind of design.
+When designing a knowledge base, it’s important to envision how and where a customer might need it.
+For train ticket provider Loco2, that may be when a customer is at a train station, confused and lost, desperately looking for a solution.

-The face of their knowledge base is ideal, but what makes their service even better is how their articles are designed.
+Very clear and simple navigation is vital in that case, but what makes their knowledge base even better is how their articles are designed.
 Here’s an example:

-The “In This Article” is just good design—it tells customers what to expect instead of making them search for it.
-A simple table of contents within the content is invaluable to directing your customers and providing everything they need to answer their questions.
+The “In This Article” section tells customers what to expect instead of making them search for it.
+A simple table of contents within the content is invaluable to directing customers and providing everything needed to answer their questions.

 When I came across Yoast’s knowledge base, I fell in love with how they organized an abundance of content.